An Attention-based Feature Memory Design for Energy-Efficient Continual Learning: Related Work

-\para{CL strategies with neural models} In NNs, CL strategies are commonly categorized into regularization-based approaches~\citep{kirkpatrick2017overcoming, zenke2017continual}, replay-based strategies~\citep{rebuffi2017icarl, Shin2017}, attention-based retrieval mechanisms~\citep{Chaudhry2019, aljundi2017}, and architectural methods~\citep{rusu2016}.
-Regularization-based methods, such as EWC~\citep{kirkpatrick2017overcoming}, SI~\citep{zenke2017continual}, MAS~\citep{aljundi2017}, and LwF~\citep{li2016}, mitigate forgetting by constraining updates to parameters deemed important for previously learned tasks.
+\para{CL strategies with neural models} In NNs, CL methods are commonly categorized into regularization-based approaches~\citep{kirkpatrick2017overcoming, zenke2017continual}, replay-based strategies~\citep{rebuffi2017icarl, Shin2017}, attention-based retrieval mechanisms~\citep{xu2019bayesian}, and architectural methods~\citep{rusu2016progressive}.
+Regularization-based methods, such as EWC~\citep{kirkpatrick2017overcoming}, SI~\citep{zenke2017continual}, MAS~\citep{aljundi2018memory}, A-GEM~\citep{chaudhry2018efficient}, and LwF~\citep{li2017learning}, mitigate forgetting by constraining updates to parameters deemed important for previously learned tasks.
 Replay-based strategies, including iCaRL~\citep{rebuffi2017icarl} and generative replay~\citep{Shin2017}, maintain past knowledge by rehearsing stored samples or synthetic data.
-Attention-based retrieval mechanisms, such as A-GEM with attention~\citep{Chaudhry2019} and attentive experience replay~\citep{aljundi2017}, employ attention to prioritize and retrieve relevant past experiences.
-Architectural methods, exemplified by PNNs~\citep{rusu2016}, expand model capacity by freezing previously trained components and introducing new modules for incoming tasks.
+Attention-based retrieval mechanisms, such as attentive experience replay~\citep{xu2019bayesian}, utilize an attention mechanism to leverage previous knowledge.
+Architectural methods, exemplified by PNNs~\citep{rusu2016progressive}, expand model capacity by freezing previously trained components and introducing new modules for incoming tasks.